 If you are a pet owner, you probably know that pet hair is a nuisance.
-It loves clinging to carpets and fabrics and it is so hard to vacuum it up.
-Nobody wants to spend a lot of time cleaning the house from pet hair.
-For a lot of people, it's the first reason to not owning a cat or a dog.
-However, nowadays we have a great solution that can solve this problem: there a variety of robot vacuum cleaners, that can clean your house from pet hair every day without your intervention.
-Those smart machines can be scheduled to clean at a specific time and there models with strong suction power and special brushes designed especially for pet hair.
+It loves clinging to carpets and fabrics, and it is so hard to vacuum it up.
+Nobody wants to spend a lot of time cleaning the house from a cat or dog fur.
+Having lots of pet hair everywhere might be the main reason to not owning a pet.
+However, nowadays we have a great solution that can solve this problem: there a variety of best automatic floor cleaners for pet hair.
+Those smart machines can be scheduled to clean at a specific time; there are models with strong suction power and special brushes designed especially for pet hair.

 When it comes to choosing the right robot vacuum for pet hair, you should pay attention to several important features, since far not every robot vacuum can do this job perfectly well.

-- the robot vacuum should have a strong suction power to pick up cats and dogs har from rugs and carpets
+- the robot vacuum should have a strong suction power to pick up cats and dogs hair from rugs and carpets

-- there should be special brushes to clean a hardwood floor and a carpet most efficient
+- there should be special tangle-free brushes to be easier at maintenance

 - a high-efficiency particulate absorber (HEPA) filter.
 This type of filters remove 99.9% of particles that have a size greater than 0.3 µm, absorb pollens and allergens which is very important for those who have asthma or allergy